{ about }

 bio

-Clifton Ingram (he/they) is a DC/Boston-based composer and performer (Rested Field, guitar/electronics), whose music thrives on hiddenness.
+Clifton Ingram (he/they) is a Vermont-native and DC/formerly Boston-based composer and performer (Rested Field, guitar/electronics), whose music thrives on hiddenness.
 His writing aims to approach and retreat from itself along the fault lines of the musical and extra-musical, revolving around the delicate obstinance of obscured objects, the generation of aberrant mutations and self-devouring ornamentation, as well as obsessive canon-like structures.

 artist statement